racheleckenrod/griefSupport/README.md

 Just got to this branch from the other side.. main lost her remote but was rebased against origin major and was already up to date. now we need to find a branch off of griefSupport for main, but I think that is the heroku way, may be best to go through master so she can be back in the github repo

+ok, I just set that up. origin through master to main... was it correct?